rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-aad-authentication-configure.md

 conn.Open();
 ```

 For more information, see [SQL Server Security Blog](https://blogs.msdn.microsoft.com/sqlsecurity/2016/02/09/token-based-authentication-support-for-azure-sql-db-using-azure-ad-auth/).
+For information about adding a certificate, see [Get started with certificate-based authentication in Azure Active Directory](../active-directory/authentication/active-directory-certificate-based-authentication-get-started.md).

 ### <a name="sqlcmd"></a>sqlcmd